Powerful Visible Patterned Events

 WIN-WIN IS POSSIBLE

-Win-win should be our clear and explicit functional strategy and goal.
+Win-win should be our clear and explicit functional strategy, commitment, and goal as a Peace strategy for Israel.

-We need to choose to create and sustain win-win solutions for everyone.
+We need to choose to create and sustain win-win solutions for everyone and then we need to make those solutions believable and real.

 We need to make win-win our goal, our skill set, our strategy, our tool kit, our agenda, and our commitment for all inter group settings — and for Gaza in particular.
 We need to do that in credible and effective ways that can and will (and should) succeed if we do them well, because every group in the setting wins if we do it well.